vbhat1976/terraform-workshop/exercises/2/README.md

 The possible properties of a variable:

-1. `default`: allows for setting a default value, otherwise terraform requires it to be set :
+1. `default`: allows for setting a default value, otherwise terraform requires it to be set:
     * via the CLI (`-var student_alias=my-alias`),
     * defined in a *.tfvars file
     * defined in an environment variable like `TF_VAR_[variable name]`